LASER-UMASS/CS320/collegeregistrationsystem-python/README.md

 # Building:

+You need to have the following installed:
+- python 3 or higher
+- pip 22 or higher

 Here are the step-by-step instructions:

 1. Set the python path to be able to find the application and its test suite: